cs1302uga/cs1302-hw02/README.md

    ```console
    $ java -cp bin cs1302.exceptions.MyCat - < src/cs1302/exceptions/Printer.java
    ```

+   It may be helpful to think of the above command as having two separate parts:

+   1. `java -cp bin cs1302.exceptions.MyCat - `: runs `MyCat` and provides `-` as the command-line argument.
+When executed, the program will read from standard input through the `Scanner` object created with `System.in`.

+   2. `< src/cs1302/exceptions/Printer.java` this part tells the shell to redirect the `src/cs1302/exceptions/Printer.java`
+      file to standard input.

+   When we combine these parts and execute the command, the program reads the file through standard input!

-   Notice that this execution has a single command-line argument (`-`).
-However, we are using redirecting the input to come from `Printer.java`!
-So, the program will output the contents of the file even though the internal `Scanner` object will be created with `System.in`!
+   Another way to think about it is that we are redirecting the input to come from `Printer.java` instead of the keyboard.
+   So, the program will output the contents of the file even though the internal `Scanner` object is created with `System.in`.

 1. Take a few moments to understand the three methods in `Printer.java`.
 Note that both `printStdInLines` and `printFileLines` both call `printLines`.
 The difference is in how the `Scanner` object is created.
 Although